Early stopping and polynomial smoothing in regression with reproducing kernels: Empirical comparison with existing stopping rules

 \subsubsection{Variance parameter estimation}

 There is a bunch of suggestions for variance estimation with linear smoothers; see, e.g., Section 5.6 in the book \cite{wasserman2006all}.
-In our simulation experiments, two cases are distinguished: the situation where the reproducing kernel has finite rank $r$, and the situation where the empirical eigenvalues of the normalized Gram matrix exhibit a polynomial decay.
-In both cases, an asymptotically unbiased estimator of $\sigma^2$ is designed.

-\paragraph{Finite-rank kernel.} With such a finite-rank kernel, the estimation of the noise is made from the coordinates $\{ Z_i \}_{i=r+1}^n$ corresponding to the situation, where $G_i^* = 0, \ i > r$ (see Lemma \ref{zero_coeff} in Appendix \ref{general_appendix}).
+In our simulation experiments, two cases are distinguished: the situation where the reproducing kernel has finite rank $r$, and the situation where $\textnormal{rk}(T_{\mathbb{K}}) = \infty$.
+In both cases, an asymptotically unbiased estimator of $\sigma^2$ is designed. \paragraph{Finite-rank kernel.} With such a finite-rank kernel, the estimation of the noise is made from the coordinates $\{ Z_i \}_{i=r+1}^n$ corresponding to the situation, where $G_i^* = 0, \ i > r$ (see Section 4.1.1 in \cite{raskutti2014early}).
 Actually, these coordinates (which are pure noise) are exploited to build an easy-to-compute estimator of $\sigma^2$, that is,

-\paragraph{Polynomial decay kernel.} If the empirical eigenvalues of $K_n$ satisfy the polynomial eigenvalue decay assumption \eqref{beta-polynomial}, we suggest overly-smoothing the residuals by choosing $\alpha=1$, which intuitively results in reducing by a large amount the variability of the corresponding smoothed empirical risk around its expectation, that is, $\mathbb{E}_{\varepsilon} R_{1, t} \approx R_{1, t}$.